Key concepts & Key metrics

-The number of visitors whose age is longer than the average visitor lifetime.
+The number of visitors who are older than the average visitor lifetime.
 We only sample visitors that are mature enough to give the correct retention and conversion numbers.

-Anything less than 300 visitors gives you a warning because the sample set is too small for statistically significant results.
-You must either wait for more visitors to appear, or if the visitor count is more than 300, you must wait for the visitors to mature.
+Anything less than 300 visitors are colored in red because the sample set is too small for statistically valid results.
+You must either wait for more visitors to appear, or if the visitor count is more than 300, you must wait a little more for the visitors to mature.